Shruti-K-A/CODSOFT/Task4/README.md

 ## Currency Converter (Java + API)

-A simple beginner-friendly currency converter program written in Java.
+This is a small Java project I made to understand how APIs work.
-This program allows users to convert money between USD, INR, and EUR using real-time exchange rates fetched from an online API.
+The program basically converts money between USD, INR, and EUR using live exchange rates from the Frankfurter API.
+Nothing complicated — just a simple console-based tool.

-## Features

-✔ Menu-based program (easy for beginners)
-✔ Converts between:

-USD → INR

-INR → USD

-EUR → INR
+## What the Program Does

+Shows a basic menu to choose the type of conversion

-INR → EUR
+Supports USD ⇄ INR and EUR ⇄ INR

-✔ Fetches live exchange rates using Frankfurter API
-✔ Simple and readable code
-✔ No external libraries required
-✔ Internet connection required for API call
+Fetches the latest currency rate from the internet

+Works using plain Java (no extra libraries)

+I mainly built it to practice user input, API calls, and basic Java logic.

-## How It Works
+## How It Works (in simple words)

-User selects a conversion option from the menu
+You choose the conversion option.

-User enters the amount
+You enter the amount you want to convert.

-Program sends a request to the API:
+The program sends a request to this API:

 https://api.frankfurter.app/latest?amount=VALUE&from=CURRENCY1&to=CURRENCY2

-API responds with real-time conversion value

-Program displays the converted amount
+The API sends back the converted amount.

+The program prints the final result.

+That’s literally it — nothing fancy.

-Example API response:
+## Example API Response

+This is what the API returns (just for understanding):

 {"amount":10,"base":"USD","date":"2025-01-01","rates":{"INR":830.20}}

+The program only picks the converted value from this.

-## Code Explanation
+## What’s Inside the Code
-✔ Scanner

-Used to get user input (choice, amount).
+Scanner → to take user input

-✔ if-else

-Used for choosing the correct conversion type.

-✔ convertUsingAPI()

-This method:

-Builds the API URL

-Connects to the API

-Reads the response

-Extracts the converted amount

-Returns the value
+If-else conditions → handle different conversion options

+convertUsingAPI() method → sends the API request and reads the result

-This keeps the main program clean and easy to understand.
+I kept the code as clean and simple as possible so it’s easy to follow.

-## How to Run the Program
+## How to Run It

-Install Java JDK (if not installed)
+Install Java (JDK).

-Save the file as:
+Save the file as currency_converter.java.

-currency_converter.java

-Open Terminal / CMD in the file location
+Open Terminal/Command Prompt in that folder.

-## Compile the program:
+## Run:

 javac currency_converter.java

-## Run the program:

 java currency_converter

+The converter starts running in the console.

 ## Output